-(2) Obstruction or disruption of teaching, research, administration, disciplinary procedures, or other University activities, including the University's public service functions or other authorized activities on University-owned or -controlled property.
+(1) Obstruction or disruption of teaching, research, administration, disciplinary procedures or other University activities, including the University's public service functions or other authorized activities on University-owned or controlled property.

-(3) Obstruction or disruption that interferes with the freedom of movement, either pedestrian or vehicular, on University-owned or -controlled property.
+(2) Obstruction or disruption interfering with freedom of movement, either pedestrian or vehicular, on University-owned or -controlled property.